 4th Tuesday of the month

-With the rise in COVID cases locally, we have decided that our General Meetings will be held via Zoom until at least January 2021.
-Hopefully we will be able to meet in person then.
+With the rise in COVID cases locally, we have decided that our General Meetings will be held via Zoom until further notice.

 Water St Church,